madebyandyco/madebyandyco/README.md

 ## Hi, I'm Andy
 I am currently working as a Frontend Developer.
-I'm enjoying working with modern technologies like Astro, Sanity and Tailwind.
+Recently I have been enjoying working with modern technologies such as Astro, Sanity and Tailwind.

 ### I'm currently working with
 <a href="https://astro.build/" title="Astro JS" style="margin-right:0.5rem;"><img src="icons/astro.svg" width="48" height="48" /></a>